 3. Official transcripts of all undergraduate and graduate records.

 4. A minimum cumulative grade point average of 3.00 on a 4.00 scale in undergraduate course work.

+5. An official report of passing scores on one of the Assessment of Basic Skills Tests.
+See web page for cut off scores for SAT, ACT, Core, and GRE.

-5. Two Disposition Reference Forms: one from a faculty or supervisor of a child/youth-related activity and one from a work supervisor.
+6. Two Disposition Reference Forms: one from a faculty or supervisor of a child/youth-related activity and one from a work supervisor.